gcalderone/SortMerge.jl/README.md

 - **1**: the element in the first container is *greater* than the element in the second container;
 - any other integer number: there is no order relation between the two elements.

 The last case allows to join data also when there is no clear order relations between the elements.
-In the most general case the user provided `signdist` function will returns only **0** (matching elements) and a number different from **-1** and **1** (non-matching elements).
+In the most general case the user provided `signdiff` function will returns only **0** (matching elements) and a number different from **-1** and **1** (non-matching elements).
 In this case the `sortjoin` function will actually perform a cross-join, i.e. it will compare all elements from the first container with all the elements from the second, resulting in very poor performances.

 ## Using 2D arrays as input
 Suppose we want to join arrays containing geographical coordinates, latitude and longitude.
 We will use the `gcirc` function in the [Astrolib](https://github.com/JuliaAstro/AstroLib.jl) package to calculate the great circle arc distances between two points.

 ``` julia
 # Prepare input arrays